SoftwareAG/sagdevops-templates/README.md

 # Command Central 10.x templates

-This project provides basic templates for Command Central 10.1 Stacks feature.
+This project provides basic templates and layer definitions for Command Central 10.1 Stacks.

 ## Quick start with Docker